tardate/LittleArduinoProjects/playground/AudioDSP/Crunch/README.md

 Core algorithm:

-* distortion is derived from a symmetrical clipping system based on Schetzen formula
+* distortion is derived from an asymmetrical clipping system based on Schetzen formula

 ### AudioDspDriver Library